botbrains-io/python-zendesk/docs/sdks/webhooks/README.md

 Tests a new or existing webhook.

 When testing an existing webhook, the existing webhook data will be attached automatically as part of the outbound test request.
+The data includes the request format, http method, authentication method (only if same type and add_position are attached), and signing secret.
+The request payload data will overwrite existing webhook data in the outbound test request.

 ### Example Usage